1. How can I make my paper thicker or thinner? It’s always too thick!

 General classroom teachers prefer the Papermill Station for Groups (#304) or Papermill PRO Station for Groups (#502) for ease of use.*

-Waste Management, Keep America Beautiful® Groups Prefer (#104) Let’s Make Paper!
+Waste Management, Keep America Beautiful®, Nature Centers and Community Groups Prefer (#104) Let’s Make Paper!
 Classroom Kit (for young children thru 3rd grade) or the Papermill Station For Groups (#304) for older school age groups and community events.

 Paper Industry Outreach Education Programs: Mill Open House Programs

 Same as above.

 Scouts, Home Schoolers, 4-H Clubs